Constitution of the Arts and Sciences Graduate Council of the Graduate School of Art and Sciences of Columbia University

 Article VI.
 Voting

 Section 1.
-Each GSAS PhD and GSAS Masters Program, in good standing, is entitled to one vote.
+Each active GSAS PhD and GSAS Masters Program is entitled to one vote.

 Section 2.
 Should a representative be unable to attend a meeting, that representative may send a proxy from the same department who shall enjoy full privileges, including the right to vote.

 Section 3.
-Departmental statuses of departments with responsive DRs or new DRs are reset at the beginning of the Fall and Spring semester to good standing.
+The status of inactive departments with responsive DRs or new DRs is reset to active at the beginning of the Fall and Spring semester.

 Section 4.
 A simple majority shall constitute the right to pass resolutions except for amendments to the Constitution and By-Laws.